 - And, bone broths.
 I cannot emphasize enough the importance of good old-fashioned bone stock to help strengthen bones.

 I advised her to begin drinking bone stocks every day.
 She said she couldn’t eat anything that came from an animal.
-I told her I understood where she was coming from, (I used to be vegan), and advised that she listen to her body and remain open to the possibility of making some changes to support her health on a deep level.
+I told her I understood where she was coming from, (I used to be vegan), and advised that she listen to her body and remain open to the possibility of making some changes to support her health on a deeper level.

 The following week I received an email from her.
 She said she was shopping for produce at her local farmer’s market and one of the farmers asked why she was limping.
-She told him about her condition.
+She told him about her bone loss condition.
 He said, “Hold on!
 I’ll be right back.”
 He hopped into the back of his truck and came back with a bag filled with beef bones.
-He handed it to her and said, “Boil these in water and drink the liquid every day.”
+He handed them to her and said, “Boil these in water and drink the liquid every day.”

-Bone stocks are so important to rebuilding our strength and health that I have an entire chapter dedicated to them in my book, Health is Wealth – Make a Delicious Investment in You.
+Bone stocks are so important to rebuilding strength and health that I have an entire chapter dedicated to them in my book, Health is Wealth – Make a Delicious Investment in You.

 Make no bones about it; sunlight, adequate exercise and proper nutrition are essential to bone health.
 There are so many delicious ways to strengthen your body.
-Now get your beautiful bones into the kitchen and cook up some stock!

 Food & Healing, AnnMarie Colbin